UE2020/libdatachannel-str0m-compat/README.md

 # Usage
+First, clone this repo with `--recursive` (so that git submodules work).

-First, run the libdatachannel side.
+Then, run the libdatachannel side.
 ```
 make
 ./libdatachannel-side